smackov/django-visualisation/README.md

 This paned contains 3 parts:
 * _Week status_ - it shows how many time we have been working in current week.
 At this example we have 11 hours of 30 hours that we planned to work.
 * _Last 4 weeks_ - it shows how many time we worked in last 4 week, excluding current week.
-It's a good overview to look our
+It's a good overview to look our past efforts.
+* _Statistic_ - it's more general representation of our work.
+At this point statistic shows how many hours we spent for work in the current month, last month or at all.